cttcpp/Day-Trading-Application/README.md

          python, and Ipython solution, and several other helpful modules such as Numpy, Pandas, and Pip.

-      2. Retrieve the 4 python files in this repository and store them in the same directory with all of your other repositories.
+      2. Retrieve the 3 python files and 2 directories in the PythonFiles/ directory from this github repository and store them in the directory with all of your other python packages.

          For example, with Anaconda, the directory is stored in:
             C:/path/to/user/Anaconda/Lib/site_packages/

          RealTimeNN.py, CalcInd.py, and NyseDatesPrds.py are stored as
-         standalone files, while the googlefinance init.py is stored in a folder called googlefinance.
+         standalone files, while the googlefinance and googlefinance-0.7.dist-info directories are stored as directories.
 The googlefinance is a slightly altered version of the googlefinance package written by hongtaocai

       3. Install the other modules using pip.
 For example, cd to the